global-engineer/RAGIt/README.md

 Now you can access you homepage at http://localhost

-Enter your Question and the Sources that you want to serve as your knowledge base.
+Enter your Question and the Sources that you want to serve as your knowledge base and hit submit.

 sample output